CORONAVIRUS NOTICE FOR STUDENTS

 - Those who have tested positive for coronavirus (COVID-19) must not attend a St John training course until they have been given a medical clearance.

-- Those who have been in close contact with someone who has tested positive for coronavirus should also stay at home (self-quarantine) and not attend a St John Training course for 14 days after last contact with infected individuals.
+- Those who have been in close contact with someone who has tested positive for coronavirus should also stay at home (self-isolate/quarantine) and not attend a St John Training course for 14 days after last contact with infected individuals.

 - Those who are diagnosed with a confirmed case of coronavirus within 14 after attending their St John training course must advise St John Qld immediately on 1300 ST JOHN (785 646).